Medical Disclaimer

 Dexmethylphenidate, or focalin

-Focalin, or generic name dexmethylphenidate, is a medicine that is often recommended to treat ADHD.
+Focalin, or its generic name, dexmethylphenidate, is a medicine that is often recommended to treat ADHD.
 It is a stimulant of the central nervous system that has chemical similarities with Ritalin’s active ingredient, methylphenidate.

 (Dextroamphetamine Sulfate) Dexedrine